Home

 Colors can be specified using any of the following formats:

 Although Turbo Vision applications are likely to be ran in a terminal emulator, the API makes no assumptions about the display device.
-That is, the complexity of dealing with terminal emulators is hidden from the programmer and managed by Turbo Vision itself.
+That is to say, the complexity of dealing with terminal emulators is hidden from the programmer and managed by Turbo Vision itself.

 For example: color support varies among terminals.
 If the programmer uses a color format not supported by the terminal emulator, Turbo Vision will quantize it to what the terminal can display.
 The following images represent the quantization of a 24-bit RGB picture to 256, 16 and 8 color palettes: